Virus-hit cruise liner passengers start disembarking in Japan after controversial quarantine

 The United States evacuated more than 300 nationals on Monday on two chartered flights and six South Koreans and one Japanese spouse flew to South Korea on Wednesday morning on a chartered flight.

-Australian Prime Minister Scott Morrison said on Tuesday there were 220 Australians on board.
-A total of 169 Australians would be evacuated, 36 have the coronavirus and will remain on the ship, and another 15 have elected to stay onboard.
+Australian Prime Minister Scott Morrison said on Tuesday there were 220 Australians on board and that a total of 169 would be evacuated.
 Those evacuated will be flown to Darwin, where they will be quarantined for 14 days.

 An Australian passenger said Australians had been told they would be pre-screened starting on Wednesday morning and taken to Tokyo’s Haneda airport in the evening for an expected departure early Thursday.